gantry/docs/pages/01.gantry5/06.advanced/01.creating-a-new-particle/docs.md

 >>> The CSS class field used in this example is not required.
 A CSS can be applied at the Block level within the Gantry 5 administrator.
 Adding a class field here enables you to assign a CSS class to a specific div within the Particle.

-The bits that are placed between curly brackets such as `{{ particle.header|raw }}` pull information from the fields set in the YAML and insert them into the Twig for rendering on the front end.
+The bits that are placed between curly brackets such as `{{ particle.header|e }}` pull information from the fields set in the YAML and insert them into the Twig for rendering on the front end.

->>> The `|raw` that appears after the Particle field name in our example is a Twig filter.
+>>> The `|e` that appears after the Particle field name in our example is a Twig filter.
 You can find a list of filters [here](http://twig.sensiolabs.org/doc/filters/index.html).

 {% endverbatim %}